Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 16 Oktober 2024 05.25.06 UTC
+- WIB: Rabu, 16 Oktober 2024 06.24.30 UTC
-- WITA: Rabu, 16 Oktober 2024 06.25.06 UTC
+- WITA: Rabu, 16 Oktober 2024 07.24.30 UTC
-- WIT: Rabu, 16 Oktober 2024 07.25.06 UTC
+- WIT: Rabu, 16 Oktober 2024 08.24.30 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: friendship
+Kategori: technology